Iraq militia hands over last missing U.S. soldier's remains

 The family has yet to be given any details of the circumstances of how the body was found or how al-Taie died, said Qanbar, who lives in the region and is a former spokesman for Iraqi politician Ahmad Chalabi.
 The body was identified by the U.S. military at Dover Air Force Base in Delaware, he said.

-Al-Taie was the last U.S. service member listed as missing in Iraq, where nearly 4,500 U.S. troops were killed between the 2003 invasion that toppled Saddam Hussein and the withdrawal of American forces at the end of last year.
+Al-Taie was the last U.S. service member listed as missing in Iraq, where nearly 4,500 U.S. troops died between the 2003 invasion that toppled Saddam Hussein and the withdrawal of American forces at the end of last year.

 Qanbar said the family had heard nothing about al-Taie's whereabouts since 2008, when they received reports that he was sick and his captors were looking for medicine to treat him.